jameslrandall2020/configure-ad/README.md

 </p>
 <p>

-I then setup a new forest with my new domian.
+Then setup a new forest with my new domian.
 For this example it was "mydomain.com".
 I then created new organizational units for EMPLOYEES and ADMIN.
 Active Directory is now setup with EMPLOYEES and ADMIN organizational units.
 </p>
 <br />